What is a 1099 tax form?

 Form 1099-NEC, Copy A

-1099-MISC is the version of Form 1099 you use to tell the IRS whenever you’ve paid an independent contractor (or other self-employed person) $600 or more in fees, compensation, real estate rent, prizes, awards, or any other kind of taxable income.
+1099-NEC is the version of Form 1099 you use to tell the Internal Revenue Service whenever you’ve paid an independent contractor (or other self-employed person) $600 or more in compensation.
 (That’s $600 or more over the course of the entire year.)
 The IRS uses this information to independently verify your income, and therefore your federal income tax levels.

 An independent contractor is anyone you hire on a contract basis to complete a particular project or assignment.
 By definition, an independent contractor is not an employee.
 Common examples include graphic designers, web developers, copywriters, and social media consultants.